plmwong/curriculum-vitae/README.md

 * Developing the new stack of services and applications for the new 'Data & Inisghts' platform.
 Including developing all microservices for data extraction, integration, transformation and publishing to data visualisation and reporting platforms.
 * Developing the services and web UI for the new Operational Reporting platform.
 * Created custom terraform provider (https://github.com/plmwong/terraform-provider-keboola) which allows us to manage our configuration for the Keboola Connection platform in an reliable and automated fashion, as well as keep it in source control.

+### PayByPhone Technologies Inc. — Senior Software Engineer
+_July 2013 — August 2016 &nbsp; | &nbsp; Vancouver, Canada_

+Working within a small, agile team, primarily responsible for the development and continuous delivery for the Enforcement and Rates/Restrictions domains.

+#### Key Projects

 ##### Monitoring and Metrics
 _« .NET 4.6 C#, StatsD, Consul, Librato, PostSharp, NodeJS »_